|Birthdate:||November 18, 1980|

-If not for a couple engine failures and a costly mistake at Auto Club Speedway in the Chase, Hamlin could have found himself in serious contention to give Jimmie Johnson a run at the championship.
+If not for a couple engine failures and a costly mistake at Auto Club Speedway in the playoffs, Hamlin could have found himself in serious contention to give Jimmie Johnson a run at the championship.
 With the exception of three DNFs, Hamlin recorded an average finish of 5.1 in the remaining seven races.

 After seeing finishes of 17th or worse in the first five races of 2010, Hamlin turned his year around with his first victory of the year at Martinsville in the spring.
 As the season continued, Hamlin proved himself a worthy champion contender with five victories over the course of 10 races heading into the early part of the summer.

-He went on to win the last race before the Chase and plant himself atop the point standings at the start of the Chase for the first time in five consecutive years of making the “playoff” field.
+He went on to win the last race before the playoffs and plant himself atop the point standings at the start of the for the first time in five consecutive years of making the “playoff” field.
 With his eight trips to victory lane in 2010, Hamlin doubled his career win total and captured more victories than any other competitor.

 Hamlin came up just sort of ousting Jimmie Johnson for the 2010 NASCAR Cup Series championship, as he saw his bid crumble in the last event of the season at Homestead-Miami Speedway.